European Policy Forum has been improving the quality of policy ideas for the UK and the EU since 1992.

 It holds frequent special roundtables on topical issues which allow a fruitful exchange of confidential analysis, perspective and policy ideas for the benefit of better policymaking, better regulation and better legislation.
 Competition and choice are at the centre of its work and their interaction with other public policy objectives and the public interest overall is another key area of study.

-EPF is chaired by Lord Tugendhat, a former parliamentarian, regulator, European Commissioner and Chairman of leading companies, who succeeded the founding Chairman, the late Lord Hunt of Tanworth GCB.
+EPF is chaired by Lord Jay of Ewelme, who succeeded Lord Tugendhat in 2021.
 The Advisory Council includes on a cross-party basis, prominent members of the House of Lords, leading regulators, distinguished former civil servants and prominent business leaders.